“Like one who takes away a garment on a cold day, or like vinegar poured on a wound, is one who sings songs to a heavy heart.”

 However, we are looking to go back in time and change the event.
 Our hope is to restitute our lost.
 What we need is to come to terms with the loss.

 We have an internal battle.
 Having overcome the three past stages does not mean that we are going to climb out of the five stages.
 Many of us make wrong decisions and unconsciously go back to the denial stage.

 Or many of us stay here since we “enjoy” depression: We like to feel victimized.
 Many people have created the best art in their lives in this stage, including musicians.
 Here is where we love listening to sad music.

 Listening to sad music when we are in this stage can help us.
 When we listen to sad music we feel that someone understands our pain.
 The words resonate with our event, thoughts and life; we feel empathy.

 We also feel less alone in the world.
 Nevertheless, if we want to heal, just as in the anger stage, we need to become mentally strong and get to…

 We discover that there’s no one to blame and that things happen the way they’re supposed to happen.
 We learn to live with the loss and leave the past in the past.
 We understand that thanks to the loss, we become a stronger, better person and have learned something because of it.
 That without that specific event, we could not become better.

 Personally, after my loss, I started to empathize with people.
 I understood that I was made to serve others and make this a better world.
 I started listening to people and not judge them anymore.
 That specific loss made me stronger and now little things that used to bother me are easier to overcome.

+Understanding your depression is vital to coping with it.
 Thanks to my loss, I have found real happiness and I’m doing my bit to make this world a better place.
 My success is thanks to my loss.

-Connect with WatchFit Expert Sandro Torres, and check out his fantastic book “Lose Weight Permanently: Effective Body Transformation Through Lifestyle Changes“
+& check out his fantastic book “Lose Weight Permanently: Effective Body Transformation Through Lifestyle Changes“